 - Eliminate anything you don't like to do!
 Outsource them, barter with friend to help, stop doing them altogether.

 - Do things you hate first – Check out Brian Tracy's Eat That Frog Book (#promo)

-- Read this post….How To Overcome Procrastination, Take The Next Babiest Step
+- Watch this video….How To Overcome Procrastination, Take The Next Babiest Step